release notes inspiration

 Have you had enough of cringing at the puns in those topic sentences?
 Great, we can move on to the less topical items of this release.
 We’ve also added better deep linking support for publications and granted writers the ability to opt into curating their stories in the post editor.”

-👉 Related article: Why do you need a product updates page?
+Related article: Why do you need a product updates page?

 Mediums App Release Notes

-Asana, Twitter & Netflix
+Asana, Twitter, and Netflix

 For example: